sunzhida/database_Felissimo_500_colors/README.md

 ![Logo of Felissimo](/images/felissimo_header_logo.png)

-This complete set of 500 colored pencils from Felissimo consists of 20 units.
+The complete set of 500 colored pencils from Felissimo consists of 20 units.
 Each pencil has its own hue and its own unique name, telling its own story.

+This dataset is crawled from Felissimo official website and it contains the following items:
+* color ID
+* Chinese name
+* Japanese name
+* English name
+* literal Chinese translations
+* color code
+* color display code
+* caption<sup>\*</sup>
+* explaination<sup>\*</sup>

 © All rights reserved.
 Copyright belongs to <img src="/images/felissimo_logo.gif" width="38">.